 - Panasa Puttu Koora

 Marinate the jackfruit in turmeric and salt and boil it.
-Fry the onions and spices, then add cashew bits and once roasted add the marinated jackfruit.
+Fry the onions and spices, then add cashew bits and once roasted add the marinated jack fruit.
 Add garam masala and the dish is done.
 This is Panasa Puttu Koora.
 Served hot with rice in restaurants it will leave an unforgettable taste in your mouth.

 Chicken is cooked in different styles in different regions.
-Cook it in Andhra style and get to taste chicken in a new flavour.
+Cook it in Andhra style and get to taste chicken in a new flavor.
 Prepare the gravy with coconut, gram masala, pepper, poppy seeds, coriander, cloves, and lemon.
 Add tender chicken and stew it and a magical dish is ready to be relished.
 Order this in restaurants with rice or rotis.

 Sweet dishes are equally relished like the spicy ones and sold across Andhra Pradesh restaurants.
 Soak dal and rice overnight and grind into a batter.
 Mash the boiled channa dal and mix with jiggery and dehydrate it.
 Make balls with and cover them with the rice batter and deep fry.
 Your dessert booleru is ready to be served.